In this article:

-A bad credit score can be compared with a bad grade in school, a failing grade on a driving test or getting bad results for any other type of assessment that uses a numerical ranking to judge performance.
+A bad credit score can be compared to a bad grade in school, a failing grade on a driving test, or getting bad results for any other type of assessment that uses a numerical ranking to judge performance.
 Getting the news that your credit scores might be less than stellar can be disheartening, but the good news is you are not stuck with your bad credit scores.
 Make improvements to a few key credit management habits, and over time, your score will improve.

 |Credit Score||Rating||% of People||Impact|